PengboLiu/IBM-model1/README.md

 # IBM-model1
-The implementation of IBM model.
+The implementation of IBM model1.
 You can read [lecture-ibm-model1.pdf][1] for learning.
 ## Requirement
  1. python3.6
  2. nltk
 ## Data